patchu/obj-array-table/README.md

 ````

-Also, parses a table in the format:
+`parse` parses a table in the format:

 ````
 |------|-----------|------|